 The Food by Youth Project is a Tree-planting program involving 100 students from the El Verano Elementary School in Sonoma, CA USA and 100 students from the Selam Elementary School in Wukro, Ethiopia.
 Each student receives one Groasis waterboxx and one fruit tree.
 They plant their tree in proximity to their home, in the school compound or on the nearest beekeeping training site/nursery associated with this project.

 In the USA, the Project is implemented by the El Verano Elementary School in Sonoma, CA. In Ethiopia the Project is lead by ‘Mums for Mums’ Executive Director Ashenafi Asmelash and the Mums for Mums staff.
 The Ethiopian part of the project is monitored and assisted by Ms. Zewdi Abadi.

-Throughout the subsequent year, the condition and growth of each plant is monitored and recorded.
+Throughout the subsequent year, the condition and growth of each plant is┬ monitored and recorded.
 At year’s end, the condition of the tree and the survival rate of all of the plantings are documented.
-The student’s who so desire, retain the boxes for further use.
+The students may retain the boxes for further use.
 In this manner, the practical side of producing food is conveyed and retained by each student.
 The participating students also receive further science-based information pertaining to specific aspects of plant production including: condensation, photo-synthesis, water capillary processes, plant nutrition, growing mediums, fertilizer and related topics.